 • You can go with a Mexican pre-grated cheese, but I recommend aged cheese that you grate yourself.
 The pre-grated type contains preservatives meant to keep it from clumping.
 It doesn’t melt quite as well.

 • This recipe is highly versatile, allowing for customization and personalization.
-You can experiment with different types of cheese, add your favorite toppings like diced onions, black olives, guacamole or salsa, or even modify the spice level to suit your taste preferences.
+You can experiment with different types of cheese, add your favorite toppings for loaded Irish nachos for example diced onions, black olives, guacamole or Homemade Salsa, or even modify the spice level to suit your taste preferences.

 • Are there any substitutes for the scallions and cilantro?
 In place of scallions, chives provide a similar mild onion flavor.
 Finely chop chives and use them as a garnish for a touch of freshness and mild onion taste.